KU-CS-Camp/KU-CS-Camp.github.io/customer-analysis.md

 </details>

+***
+### Final Analysis

-What are the attributes of each clusters?
+Think of each of these clusters as a different kind of customer.
+What are the attributes of each cluster?
 How would you describe the persona of the customers in each cluster?
 What are some adjectives you could use to describe them?

 ***